Neutral Density Filters: Reading Density, Stops and the Exposure Factor

 How neutral density filters are rated by optical density, f-stop reduction and ND number, and the arithmetic for recalculating shutter speed.

 A correctly exposed scene sometimes leaves no room to work.
 Bright daylight forces a fast shutter that freezes the blur of moving water, or a small aperture that pulls more of the frame into focus than intended.
-A neutral density filter resolves this by removing light evenly across the visible spectrum, lowering the overall illuminance reaching the film without altering the relative brightness of one tone against another.
-The exposure can then be re-extended through a slower shutter or a wider aperture.
-The only complication is that three different rating conventions describe the same filter, and they are easily confused.
+A neutral density filter resolves this by removing light without favouring one part of the spectrum, lowering the illuminance reaching the film so the exposure can be re-extended through a slower shutter or a wider aperture.
+The arithmetic is simple.
+The traps lie in the labelling, in the meter that can no longer read the scene, and in a strong filter that turns out to be neither perfectly neutral nor exactly its rated strength.

 Density, Transmittance and the Logarithmic Scale

-The most fundamental rating is optical density, the figure printed on filters from manufacturers such as B+W. Density is defined logarithmically: fractional transmittance equals 10 raised to the power of the negative density.
-A filter of density 0.3 transmits 10^-0.3, or very close to 50 percent of incident light, which corresponds to a reduction of one f-stop.
-Because the scale is logarithmic, densities add.
-Two 0.3 filters stacked give a density of 0.6 and a two-stop loss; a density of 0.9 transmits roughly 12.5 percent and costs three stops.
+The most fundamental rating is optical density, the figure Lee and Tiffen print on their glass.
+Density is defined logarithmically: transmittance equals 10 raised to the power of the negative density, T = 10^(-D).
+A filter of density 0.3 transmits 10^-0.3, very close to 50 percent of incident light, a reduction of one stop.
+Because the scale is logarithmic, densities add: two 0.3 filters stacked give 0.6 and a two-stop loss; 0.9 transmits about 12.5 percent and costs three stops.

-The convenient consequence is that each 0.3 of density equals one whole stop.
-Common values follow directly: 0.6 is two stops, 0.9 is three, 1.8 is six, and 3.0 is ten stops, the last transmitting only 0.1 percent of the light.
+The convenient consequence is that each 0.30 of density equals one whole stop.
+Common values follow directly: 0.6 is two stops (25 percent transmission), 0.9 is three, 1.8 is six (around 1.56 percent), and 3.0 is ten stops, the last passing only 0.1 percent of the light.

-A second convention, the ND number or filter factor, states the multiple by which exposure must increase rather than the density.
-Since each stop halves the light, the factor doubles per stop: ND2 is one stop, ND4 two stops, ND8 three, ND64 six, and ND1024 ten.
-The factor equals two raised to the power of the number of stops.
-A third, looser convention simply labels the filter “3-stop” or “6-stop.”
-All three describe identical glass; a 0.9, an ND8, and a 3-stop filter are the same article.
+The intro promised confusion, and here it is.
+A second convention, the ND factor, states the multiple by which exposure must increase rather than the density.
+Since each stop halves the light, the factor doubles per stop: ND2 is one stop, ND4 two, ND8 three, ND64 six, ND1024 ten.
+The factor equals two raised to the number of stops.
+A third, looser convention simply prints “3-stop” or “6-stop.”

 Related posts